Retail Credit Cards: Pros, Cons & Alternatives

 “Would you like to save 10% on your next purchase?”

 On the surface it sounds like a good deal, doesn’t it?
-Your strategy is simple: Sign up for the card, get the card, save 10% off of something large, pay it off with the money you were going to use anyway, cancel the card and there you go.
-You just successfully beat the big, bad retail giant!
+Your strategy is simple: Sign up for the card, get the card, save 10% or more off of a large purchase you were going to make anyway, pay it off as you would have expected to (but for less!), cancel the card and there you go.
+You just successfully picked up an easy bargain.

 The old cliché, “life is full of good intentions”, is alive and well.
 In my life, I often say that I’ll eat better tomorrow, I’ll work out more tomorrow, I’ll run the errands and do the laundry tomorrow.
 In the financial world, the monologue goes something like this: I’ll pay with cash from now on, I’ll not buy anything that is labeled “a want” until I pay off my credit cards, and all this, I’ll start tomorrow!